QC-Edu/IntroQM/main_content.md

 ## Using and Contributing
 - [**QC-Devs Code of Conduct:**](https://qcdevs.org/guidelines/QCDevsCodeOfConduct/) Treat others with respect, kindness, and empathy; assume they're doing the same.
 Communicate clearly.
 Be helpful.
 Be open.
 Be nice.
 If someone says stop; stop.
 - [**How to Contribute:**](contributing.md) Contributions are accepted and encouraged!
-- [**CC0 version 1.0**](LICENSE) license.
-However, where we have reposted/adapted content from other sources, those sources retain their copyright/license.
+- [**CC0 version 1.0**](license.md) license.
+But where we have reposted/adapted/linked content from other sources, they retain their own copyright/license.